luvit/lit/README.md

 The server listens on a TCP port and speaks a custom sync protocol.

-Message integrity is implemented via the nature of content addressable storage using git compatable hashes of blobs, trees, and annotated tags.
+Message integrity is implemented via the nature of content addressable storage using git compatible hashes of blobs, trees, and annotated tags.
 It's impossible to change any data without affecting the hashes of all parent nodes in the graph (assuming you don't discover a way to create sha1 collisions within the git format constraints).

 Reading from the server is anonymous and has zero authentication.
-Clients simply query the server for things like list of package versions for a specefic package, list of package names that match a search, list of authors, packaged by a author, etc.
+Clients simply query the server for things like list of package versions for a specific package, list of package names that match a search, list of authors, packaged by a author, etc.